communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>developmental screening&nbsp;</strong></dt>
 <dd>A procedure to identify children who should receive more intensive assessment or diagnosis for potential developmental delays.
 It can allow for earlier detection of delays and improve child health and well-being for identified children.</dd>
 <dt><strong>direct service</strong>&nbsp;</dt>
-<dd>Support services that are provided directly to an individual, e.g., on a job in the community or in a living situation.&nbsp;<strong>Direct service staff</strong>&nbsp;are counselors, caseworkers, therapists, or anyone else who provides these services.
+<dd>Support services that are provided directly to an individual (e.g., on a job in the community or in a living situation).<strong>Direct service staff</strong>&nbsp;are counselors, caseworkers, therapists, or anyone else who provides these services.
 The term usually does not include teachers or medical professionals.</dd>
 <dt><strong>disability&nbsp;</strong></dt>
 <dd>Limitation of typical physical, mental, or social activity.
 Legally defined in the&nbsp;<em>Rehabilitation Act of 1973</em>&nbsp;(as amended) and the&nbsp;<em>Americans with Disabilities Act of 1990</em> as: (1) A person with a physical or mental impairment that substantially limits one or more <em>major life activities</em>; (2) A person with a record of such a physical or mental impairment; or (3) A person who is regarded as having such an impairment.</dd>
 <dt><strong>Disability Rights Movement</strong>&nbsp;</dt>
-<dd>The collective efforts of advocates to secure equal rights, equal opportunities, and an environment free of barriers for people with disabilities.</dd>
+<dd>The collective efforts of advocates to secure rights, opportunities, and an environment free of barriers for people with disabilities.</dd>
 <dt><strong>disclosure</strong>&nbsp;</dt>
 <dd>The act of informing people that one has a disability.</dd>
 <dt><strong>durable medical equipment (DME)&nbsp;</strong></dt>